nawabahmadreshi/documentation/README.md

 To generate the static site files and serve them, open a new shell window, navigate the the `documentation` folder in the cloned repo, and run:

 ```
-$ bundle exec jekyll serve --watch
+bundle exec jekyll serve
 ```

 Wait for the build process to finish, and then open [http://localhost:4000](http://localhost:4000) in your web browser.
-The `--watch` flag automatically regenerates the site whenever you make changes to component files.

 ## Troubleshooting